 Kumbh Mela:- Means full Kumbh happens every 12 years.
 The planetary positions of the sun and Jupiter decide when and in which city Kumbh Mela is to be celebrated.

 Magh Kumbh Mela:- It is organized in the month Magh(January) of the Hindu calendar every year.
 It is the period when Jupiter is in Aries, and Sun and Moon are in Capricorn.

 - The Kumbh Mela is celebrated in Haridwar along river Ganga when the planetary position of the sun is in Aries and Jupiter in Aquarius i.e. the Chaitra month (March-April).

 - When Jupiter is in Scorpio, Sun and Moon in Capricorn; or Jupiter in Taurus and Sun in Capricorn i.e. in Magha (January–February) then Kumbh takes place in Allahabad (Prayagraj).

-- Trimbak-Nashik Kumbh Mela is held in Bhadrapada (August–September) when Jupiter in Leo; or Jupiter, Sun, and Moon in Cancer on lunar conjunction (Amavasya).
+- Trimbak-Nashik Kumbh Mela is held in Bhadrapada (August–September) when Jupiter is in Leo; or Jupiter, Sun, and Moon is in Cancer on lunar conjunction (Amavasya).

 It is recognized as one of the largest religious peaceful gatherings in the world, the Kumbh Mela has come to be celebrated as an important Hindu pilgrimage.
 The Mela brings to life, in an organic and cosmic form, a personal experience of the Indian folk and Sanskritic traditions on a scale never seen elsewhere, reflecting the ultimate sense of sacrality related to a place and a time.
 Irrespective of ancient textual validation, the celebration of the Kumbh Mela is a testimony to the sacred emergence and integration of space and time with the human spirit.